EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1802-06-08-albert-and-eliza.md

 removed as publisher and editor and Mitchell remained the sole proprietor of the newspaper, until 1806.

-In its first publication on June 8^th^ 1802, Mitchell and Buel stated that the paper aims to incorporate both domestic and international materials and claims it is open to political discussion from either Federalist or Democratic-Republican parties.
+In its first publication on June 8, 1802, Mitchell and Buel state that the paper aims to incorporate both domestic and international materials and claims it is open to political discussion from either Federalist or Democratic-Republican parties.
 However, it was clear that